 All About Bay Laurel

-Bay laurel goes by the botanical name Laurus nobilis.
-It originates in Mediterranean regions, but has become popularized worldwide.
+Laurus nobilis, bay laurel, originates in Mediterranean regions but has become popularized worldwide.
 Laurus nobilis produces the famous bay leaf that is widely used as a spice.
 Other common names for the Laurus nobilis tree are sweet bay, bay laurel, true laurel, Grecian laurel, and laurel.

-The bay tree is an evergreen that grows smooth, glabrous leaves.
+The laurel tree is an aromatic evergreen tree that grows smooth, glabrous dark green leaves.
 It belongs to the flowering plant family of Lauraceae.
-When container-grown it stays compact, usually less than 6 feet in height.
+Container plants stay compact, usually less than 6 feet in height.
 Planted in the ground, it often reaches 20 or more feet tall.

 Its leaves are dark green in color, glossy, and oval.
 They have a smooth leathery texture and are slightly thick to the touch.
-Apart from being used as a herb, the bay leaf tree also grows gorgeous yellowish-green blooms in spring.
+Besides being used as a herb, the tree also grows gorgeous yellowish-green blooms in spring.
 Laurus nobilis is dioecious, meaning that the tree is not self-pollinating.
 You will need both a male and a female plant to get more than leaves and flowers.

-The tree can be cultivated as an ornamental plant or as a shade tree.
-Bay laurels are widely used to create attractive topiary in the form of erect stems, with box-shaped, ball-shaped or twisted crowns.
+The Laurus nobilis bay laurel tree can be cultivated as an ornamental plant or as a shade tree.
+Bay laurels are widely used to create attractive topiary in the form of erect stems with box-shaped, ball-shaped, or twisted crowns.
 One of the most popular shapes is known as the lollipop bay.
-But if allowed to grow naturally, it matures into a full-sized tree.
+But if you grow bay laurel naturally, it matures into a full-sized tree.